maxohsawa/readme-slacker/README.md

 4. Slack will detect Slack-specific formatting and will ask if you want to apply them
 5. Select Apply styles

+## How to apply updates

+1. Pull changes from the repository
+2. Uninstall with `sudo npm uninstall -g`
+3. Reinstall with `sudo npm install -g`

 ## Features

 - Removes stock emojis